 What’s Missing

-The container registry MCP ecosystem has clear gaps:
+The container registry MCP ecosystem has narrowed its gaps since March, but several remain:

 -